Light (anti)nuclei production in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}=5.02$ TeV: Summary and conclusion

 In this article, we have presented comprehensive measurements of the production of (anti)nuclei in Pb--Pb collisions at $\sqrt{s_{\textrm{NN}}} = 5.02$~TeV including the first antitriton measurement in Pb--Pb collisions at LHC energies.
 The obtained results follow the trends established at lower collision energy, but show a much larger constraining power on models thanks to significantly smaller systematic and statistical uncertainties.

 For deuterons, the number of studied centrality intervals was largely increased compared to previous ALICE studies and demonstrate the strong increase of the radial flow when going from peripheral to central events.
 This is similarly visible for \Hee and \HH, but with a lower number of centrality intervals.
 The extracted spectra for \HH and \Hee agree well in the overlap region of both spectra.
 Only for the most peripheral interval a slight deviation from unity is visible, which is also expected by coalescence models, where the deviation at low multiplicities is expected due to the different spatial wave functions of \HH and \Hee~\cite{Bellini:2018epz,Sun:2018mqq}.
-This will be constrained better with high-statistics data from Run 3, using all available collision systems, i.e. pp, p--Pb and Pb--Pb.
+This will be constrained better with high-statistics data from Run 3, using all available collision systems, i.e.\ pp, p--Pb, and Pb--Pb.

 The yield ratios of d/p as a function of charged-particle multiplicity agree well with both expectations, i.e. coalescence and thermal models.
 Notably, the deuteron-over-proton ratio requires a small correlation volume within the SHM with respect to net-proton fluctuation measurements.
-For \Hee the data lie at low multiplicity slightly closer to the coalescence expectations and for high multiplicities corresponding to Pb--Pb data between thermal and coalescence model.
-On the contrary, for \HH the data points are much closer to the coalescence model with multiplicities in Pb--Pb collisions.
+For \Hee the data lie at low multiplicity slightly closer to the coalescence expectations, and for high multiplicities corresponding to Pb--Pb the data lie between thermal and coalescence models.
+In contrast, for the triton the data points are much closer to the coalescence model with multiplicities in Pb--Pb collisions.
 Recently, several works appeared~\cite{Donigus:2022haq,Sharma:2022poi,Vovchenko:2022xil} that each try to improve the SHM in particular multiplicity regions.
 They give a good description in the region they are applied to, but they are not applicable in the full multiplicity range investigated here.

-The presented data, even though being much more precise than previous results, still do not allow for a strong conclusion about the dominant production mechanism.
+The presented data, even though they are much more precise than previous results, still do not allow for a strong conclusion about the dominant production mechanism.
 More differential studies, in particular also those involving additional (hyper)nuclei, such as ${}^{4}$He and ${}^{3}_{\Lambda}$H will help to understand better the processes underlying the formation of composite objects.